 The architecture of a band within an SMR drive is customized for the application in which the drive will be integrated.
 Each drive family addresses its specific product needs and uses SMR to deliver the best results by application.

 Seagate SMR is an effective technology to address the immediate need for higher capacity.
 As SMR continues to evolve, it may be used in conjunction with other emerging technologies to increase the areal density of future products.

-Seagate expects to be the first to introduce another cutting edge technology - the world’s first SMR drive - in 2014, which can improve areal densities by 25% in our first-generation product.
+Seagate is first to introduce another cutting edge technology—the world’s first SMR hard drive—in 2014, which improves areal densities by 25% in our first-generation product.
 SMR allows Seagate to leverage current drive architecture, making it the most cost-effective technology existing today.

 1 Seagate market research, August 2013